High-Layer Attention Pruning with Rescaling: High-Layer Attention Pruning

 \subsection{Pruning Attention Heads for Long-Context Modeling}

 Most existing structured pruning algorithms for LLMs primarily focus on pruning parameters in the Feed-Forward Network (FFN), as they contain the majority of the model's parameters.
 By pruning the FFN, we can significantly reduce the latency.
 However, pruning attention heads is also crucial.
 In long-context tasks such as retrieval-augmented generation (RAG), long-document summarization, and many-shot in-context learning (ICL), the attention mechanism often becomes the primary computational bottleneck due to its complexity $\mathcal{O}\left(N^2\right)$ with respect to the sequence length $N$.
-We provide a detailed analysis of the time complexity associated with each component of LLMs. \begin{proposition} Let $N$ be the sequence length, $d$ the hidden size, and $d_{\mathrm{ff}}$ the intermediate dimension in the FFN.
+We provide a detailed analysis of the time complexity associated with each component of LLMs.

+\paragraph{Theoretical Computation Complexity Analysis.} Let $N$ be the sequence length, $d$ the hidden size, and $d_{\mathrm{ff}}$ the intermediate dimension in the FFN.
 In a standard transformer block, the linear projections in the attention module, including query, key, value, and output projections, have a time complexity of $\mathcal{O}\left(N d^2\right)$.
 The self-attention mechanism, which includes computing attention scores and aggregating values, has a time complexity of $\mathcal{O}\left(N^2 d\right)$.
-The FFN, consisting of two linear transformations with an intermediate dimension $d_{\mathrm{ff}}$, has a time complexity of $\mathcal{O}\left(N d d_{\mathrm{ff}}\right)$. \end{proposition} When $N<d_{\mathrm{ff}}$, the FFN's $\mathcal{O}\left(N d d_{\mathrm{ff}}\right)$ complexity becomes the main time bottleneck.
-Conversely, when $N>d_{\mathrm{ff}}$, the $\mathcal{O}\left(N d^2\right)$ complexity of the self-attention module is dominant.
+The FFN, consisting of two linear transformations with an intermediate dimension $d_{\mathrm{ff}}$, has a time complexity of $\mathcal{O}\left(N d d_{\mathrm{ff}}\right)$.

+When $N<d_{\mathrm{ff}}$, the FFN's $\mathcal{O}\left(N d d_{\mathrm{ff}}\right)$ complexity becomes the main time bottleneck.
+Conversely, when $N>d_{\mathrm{ff}}$, the $\mathcal{O}\left(N^2 d\right)$ complexity of the self-attention mechanism dominates.
 In long-context tasks, prompt lengths can reach up to 2 million tokens~\citep{jin2025longcontext}, making the operations in the self-attention module extremely time-expensive.
 By pruning attention heads~\citep{bansal2022rethinking}, we can achieve significant improvements in computational efficiency for long-context tasks while only pruning a small fraction of the model's parameters.